Duplantis breaks world pole vault record for second time in a week - RFI

 Sweden's Armand Duplantis set a world pole vault record of 6.18 metres at an indoor meeting in Glasgow on Saturday, adding one centimetre to the record he set in Poland last week.

-Duplantis, the 20-year-old who won silver at last year's world championships in Doha, cleared the bar with something to spare.
+Duplantis, who won silver at last year's world championships in Doha, cleared the bar with something to spare and won a world record bonus cheque for $30,000.

-The old record of 6.16m set by French vaulter Renaud Lavillenie had stood since 2014.
+The old record of 6.16m set by French vaulter Renaud Lavillenie had stood since 2014 until Duplantis broke it last Saturday in Torun, Poland.

+Duplantis, known by his nickname "Mondo", did a lap of the track signing autographs in Glasgow.

+"There are so many things that go into this, so many years of hard work," he said.
+"It's really complicated but I guess when you're doing it right it seems simple.

 Duplantis opened on Saturday at 5.50m and got over 5.75m on his second try.
 Two-time world champion Sam Kendricks led at that point, but the US athlete exited the competition at the next height, 5.84m.

-The Swede sailed over on his first attempt.
-With no one else left in the competition, the 20-year-old then flew over 6m.
+The 20-year-old sailed over on his first attempt.
+With no one else left in the competition, he then flew over 6m.

-Duplantis had the bar moved up to 6.18m and one attempt was all he needed as he sailed well clear of the bar.
+Duplantis had the bar moved up to 6.18m and one attempt was all he needed.

-"This was such a great competition," said Duplantis.
-"There was such great energy the crowd was giving me and I really thrive off that."
+The pole vaulter was born in the United States to American father and coach Greg -- himself a former pole vaulter who cleared 5.80m -- and Swedish heptathlete mother Helena.

+Duplantis' performances mark him out as a clear favourite for the Olympic title in Tokyo later this year.

 © 2020 AFP